-This behind the scenes television production-media technology course facilitates the technical applications of live television production.
-This course is geared for the motivated, disciplined student that can professionally interact with show guests including: School district office staff and local dignitaries.
-Students will master all the jobs in the studio including: directing, studio camera operation, floor directing, lighting techniques, graphics creation, audio mixing, set design and post-production editing.
-Students will continue to develop their postproduction skills by using Adobe Premiere and After Effects.
-Students must be able and willing to carry heavy set pieces off and on the set for the variety of shows taped during the semester.
-Students who are skilled in using technology and interested in LIVE television will find this an exciting class, challenging and gratifying class.
+This "behind the scenes" broadcast production course teaches the technical applications of television studio production.
+Students who are motivated, disciplined and can professionally interact with guests (including school district office staff and local dignitaries) will be producing videos that will be aired locally.
+Each student will learn a myriad of jobs in the studio including: director, studio camera operator, lighting tech, graphic designer, audio engineer, set designer and post-production editor.
+Students will continue to develop their Adobe Premiere Pro skills in post-production.
+Students must be willing to write scripts, engage with guests, work in teams, and carry heavy set pieces off and on the set for the variety of shows taped during the semester.